PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 - Autocapture is enabled
 - Under recordings, record user sessions, capture console logs, and capture network performance are all enabled.

-Enabling both of these provides the key monitoring tools including performance monitoring, app usage, and session replays.
+Enabling these provides the key monitoring tools including performance monitoring, app usage, and session replays.
 It also enables capturing custom events which we use for errors and more performance data next.

 ## Custom error capture